francocurotto/Audio-Transmission/README.md

 variable size (up to 255 x 255).

 ### How to use:
-1. Run saveParamenters.m on both, transmitter and receiver computers (this save the correct parameters in parameters.mat)
+1. Change the parameters in the saveParameters.m script (no need to run).
 2. Run transmitter.m and receiver.m in the corresponding computer (order is irrelevant).